 Third year student pharmacists will be given the opportunity to set up a maximum of two elective rotations outside the established network of approved practice sites during their fourth year if they so choose.
 This option will allow student pharmacists to explore different practice settings and prospective employment opportunities closer to home or in desired geographical locations inside or even outside the State of Washington.
 Student pharmacists who decide to pursue this option will be expected to adhere to all required steps within the process of setting up a new practice site.
 The Office of Experiential Services reserves the right to deny any new practice site if the site and preceptor(s) do not meet required programmatic standards, affiliation agreement requirements and/or the student pharmacist fails to adhere to all required steps within the process.
-Student pharmacists will not be allowed to individually set up an international rotation, but would be eligible to participate in the following international rotation opportunities offered through the College of Pharmacy:
+Student pharmacists will not be allowed to individually set up an international rotation, but would be eligible to participate in the following international rotation opportunities offered through the college:

 International and camp rotations are once-in-a-lifetime opportunities provided through the Office of Experiential Services.
 These unique rotations allow student pharmacists the opportunity within their fourth professional year to experience the practice of pharmacy in diverse cultural and clinical settings.

 These learning opportunities require interested third year student pharmacists to submit a formal application as well as participate in an interview with members from the Office of Experiential Services, faculty and international/camp organization.
 The majority of our international and camp rotations consist of interprofessional learning opportunities which allow our student pharmacists the ability to work closely with students, faculty and healthcare providers from different healthcare disciplines such as nursing, medicine and dentistry.
 Informational meetings will be offered during the third professional year so interested student pharmacists can receive detailed information about specific requirements, deadlines and rotation experience.